Why Aeroponic

 People hear "hydroponic" and "aeroponic" and assume they're the same thing.
 They're related, but the Tower is the second one, and the difference is worth understanding because it changes the numbers.

 Hydroponic means the roots live in water (or a nutrient solution).
-Aeroponic means the roots hang in air, and we deliver nutrients as a fine mist.
+Aeroponic means the roots hang in air, and nutrient water rains down through the column from above.
 On the farm we run hydroponic flood tables, because volume.
 In the Tower we run aeroponic, because efficiency.
 Here's what aeroponic actually gets you.

 The Water Number

 Aeroponic systems use up to 98% less water than soil-based gardening.
 Not "less water than other industrial methods."
 Less than what most people do in their backyard.
-It's the same closed-loop trick we use on the farm, taken further: the mist hits the roots, the runoff is captured, and almost nothing evaporates because the roots are enclosed in the column.
+It's the same closed-loop trick we use on the farm, taken further: the nutrient water rains down onto the roots, runoff is captured back in the reservoir, and almost nothing evaporates because the roots are enclosed in the column.

 Soil is the original nutrient delivery system, but it's inefficient.
 A lot of the fertilizer people put down in a backyard garden never reaches a root.
 It washes away in rain, binds to soil particles, or gets used up by things that aren't your plants.

-In an aeroponic system, the nutrients hit the roots directly as droplets.
+In an aeroponic Tower, nutrient water rains down from the top of the column and lands directly on the roots.
 Less waste, less runoff, less of the chemical load that traditional gardening introduces to local water.
 We dial in the mix on a service visit and the plants take what they need.

 Vertical, Not Sprawling

-A traditional herb bed for 20 plants is several feet across.
+A traditional herb bed for 36 plants is several feet across.
 The Tower takes a 30 by 30 inch footprint and goes vertical.
 That's 3 square feet of property for the same plant count.
-If you add the FLEX extension kits, you get up to 40 plants in 10 sections tall on the same footprint.
+FLEX extensions can stretch higher when someone needs more capacity, similar to how we handle specialty plants on request.

 That matters most for restaurants tight on outdoor real estate, but it's also why a home Tower fits on a small patio or balcony when a raised bed wouldn't.